We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Ask yourself, have you used this item in the last 6 months?
 (Except seasonal items such as Christmas decorations.)
 If it hasn’t been used, toss it!

-- When decluttering old DVDs, CDs, and the like, toss anything you haven’t watched/listened to in the last 12 months.
+- When decluttering old DVDs, CDs, and the like, toss or donate anything you haven’t watched/listened to in the last 12 months.

 - Throw away clothes that are no longer your size.